Discover local haunted houses that may be home to spectres and spirits from another era.

-A thriving business which offered the clothing, dry goods, books, shoes, hats, harnesses, wagons, luggage, sewing machines, cigars, groceries, furniture, feed and oddly, a very special item: coffins.
+A thriving business that offered clothing, dry goods, books, shoes, hats, harnesses, wagons, luggage, sewing machines, cigars, groceries, furniture, feed, and oddly, a very special item: coffins.
 It is said the owner and proprietor Abram Patz met an untimely death here.
 According to legend, he awoke in the middle of the night with a stomachache and came into the store to find something to relieve his pain.
-In the dark, he poured what he thought was elixir for his ails; however, what he ingested was a dollop of carbolic acid.
+In the dark, he poured what he thought was an elixir for his ails; however, what he ingested was a dollop of carbolic acid.
 He was found dead on the floor the next day.

 The Patz brothers, Abram and Moses, came from the East, perhaps New York State, around 1890.
 They built the store first, the Planters Mercantile.
-In 1892, a double residence was designed next door with mirror image apartments on each side, each having its own front door, hall and stairway.
+In 1892, a double residence was designed next door with mirror-image apartments on each side, each having its own front door, hall and stairway.
 It has been said the brothers’ wives feuded often and had not spoken to each other in many years, although they resided in the same building.

 The property was damaged by the fires set by federal troops on June 4, 1863, but was not totally destroyed.
 The land changed hands many times until 1904, when Jesse Davidore Peeples of Scotia, SC bought the property and built a store and a commodious home for his family.
 The home no longer exists.
 He had five children by his first wife, Willie Mae Stokes and 10 by his second wife, Maud Estella Guilford.
 The 10 sons were named after the disciples.
 Mr. Peeples operated the store until his death in 1937.